Penn (2006 TV series)

 Penn is a 2006 Indian Tamil-language soap opera that aired Monday through Friday on Sun TV from 27 February 2006 to 24 November 2006 for 195 episodes.

 The show starred Seetha, Meera Vasudevan, Delhi Ganesh, Ajay Rathnam, Viji Chandrasekhar, T. V. Varadarajan, Subhalekha Sudhakar and Dr. Sharmila.
 It was produced by Aniksha Productions, director by C.J.
 Baskar.
 Penn focuses on the hardships that women face in their life.

 Plot

 The story of Ranganayaki (Seetha) a woman who heads a business empire and Deepa (Meera Vasudevan) is inducted into the family business.
+Ranganayaki has three kids (bharani, karthik).
+Kasi is Ranganayaki's driver.
+On her way from the temple, Ranganayaki encounters deepa jumping into the river, rescues, and admits her in the hospital.

 Original soundtrack

 Title song

 It was written by lyricist Vairamuthu, composed by the music director Ramkiran Dhina.
 It was sung by Nithyasree Mahadevan, Dev Prakash and Jaidev.